06 Aug Organisational stress audits – the fast route to employee engagement

 Stress in organisations is a modern day plague impacting employee engagement, productivity and organisational learning.

-A stress audit finds out the true costs of stress and disengagement.
+An organisational stress audit finds out the true costs of stress and employee disengagement.
 This valuable data helps you redesign work and employment conditions to create a low-stress highly productive work culture with fully engaged employees.

 Warren was in a last minute panic.
 He was trying desperately to meet a client’s punishing deadline on a £250,000 contract.
 Although experienced at his job, this client was new to Warren; protocols were unfamiliar, as were the people he had to deal with.
 Working from home at 10:00 pm after a hectic day in the office, a momentary loss of attention induced him to make a tiny slip whilst transferring data from one spread sheet to another.
 The impact was of course totally disproportionate to the size of the error.
 There was a cash cost to the firm of £50,000 sorting out the ensuing mess, as he had inadvertently sent product to wrong addresses right across Northern Europe.

 The clients were not very impressed either.

 The whole episode could have been avoided with a little attention and planning from his line manager.
 But another problem was, Warren didn’t have a line manager – she was off on long-term leave due, funnily enough, to stress.
 In the meantime, the department was just having to ‘make do’.
 Warren was left floundering on his own with a new client that dumped three months work on him in his first month on the job.
 Everyone else in the department was fully stretched and too busy to help.
 I suspect this type of stress rings bells with many readers; too much to do, too little time to do it and no one to help.